electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-1. Add the needed device to your project.
+8. Add the needed device to your project.
 You can specify the device by its Id, Name, MAC, IMP Agent Id.
-  `impt device assign --device <device_id>`

 ```
-> impt device assign -d myDevice1
+> impt device assign --device myDevice1
 Device "myDevice1" is assigned successfully to Device Group "c675ad8a-9d88-1d0f-e017-4a8c71bb0fd5".
 IMPT COMMAND SUCCEEDS
 ```

-1. Create a new build, run it and start the logs of your application.
+9. Create a new build, run it and start the logs of your application.
-  `impt build run --log`

 ```
-> impt build run -l
+> impt build run --log
 Deployment "e0059ee6-2483-4ab1-50eb-e693e62155b7" is created successfully.
 Restart request for Devices assigned to Device Group "c675ad8a-9d88-1d0f-e017-4a8c71bb0fd5" is successful:
 Device: